-Reports can be submitted directly into Q Pulse, emailed to the ASM at aviationsafety@ports.je, reported to you supervisor or the information desk.
+Reports can be submitted directly into Q Pulse, emailed to aviationsafety@ports.je, reported to your supervisor or APOC personnel or reported using the Safety Reporting Form below.

 2.5.3 Documents & Data used to investigate Incidents.

 All aeronautical R/T, radar data, operational telephone lines, EFSS, VCS and EVCS positions are recorded.
 Specific information relating to the systems used and the procedures relating to the control of this data (including replay and quarantine) following a reportable event are contained within the MANS.